weikangg/PropertyIQ/README.md

 ```

 > <strong>2.
 How do I create a super user?</strong>

+Run this in the console and follow the instructions.
+Type your password even though it doesn't look like it is being keyed in.
+Press enter once done.
 ```
-Run python manage.py createsuperuser in the console and follow the instructions.
+python manage.py createsuperuser
 ```

 > <strong>3.
-How do I delete the properties from my database?</strong>
+How do I delete the properties in VS code?</strong>
 ```
 python manage.py shell
 from property.models import Property Property.objects.all().delete()
 ```

 > <strong>4.
-How do I drop the database?
+How do I delete the database?
 I can't do it from the Pgadmin GUI.</strong>

 Open the SQL shell by entering ```psql``` in your Windows search menu.